How To Apply

 The Law School Admission Test (LSAT) is administered by the Law School Admission Council (LSAC).
-LSAC provides numerous resources for prospective JD students at any stage of their law school search process.
+LSAC provides many resources for prospective JD students at any stage of their law school search process.
 The LSAT is the standardized test that is used by all law schools as a predictor of future success in law school.
-The LSAT tests acquired reading and verbal reasoning skills, and is one of multiple factors used by ONU Law when reviewing a file.
-The LSAT is a considered a “hard factor”, along with a student’s GPA, and is weighed with great importance.
+The LSAT tests acquired-reading and verbal-reasoning skills, and is one of multiple factors used by ONU Law when reviewing a file.
+The LSAT is a considered a “hard factor”, along with your GPA, and is weighed with great importance.

 The Credential Assembly Service (CAS) compiles all of an applicant’s data, including: Transcripts, LSAT scores, Writing Sample, and Letters of Recommendation.
 Once compiled, all of the candidate’s submitted information will be sent to the law schools where the student has applied.
 The CAS allows applicants to only submit their application once and the CAS compiles and submits your application to your selected schools.
 ONU Law requires that students enroll in the CAS as part of your application process.

-The majority of prospective law students take the LSAT following their Junior year in June, October, or December.
-Although these are the most popular times to take the LSAT, it is important to only take the LSAT when you have had time to properly and thoroughly prepare for the exam.
+Most prospective law students take the LSAT following their Junior year in June, October, or December.
+Although these are the most popular times to take the LSAT, it is important to take the LSAT only when you have had time to properly and thoroughly prepare for the exam.
 Students taking the exam for a second time can expect to receive a score in a range of either five points above or below their original score.
-It is important to keep in mind that law schools will see all of the scores you have received on the LSAT.
+Law schools will see all of the scores you have received on the LSAT.
 ONU Law will take the highest LSAT score a student has on record.
 Students should only take the LSAT for a second time if they have had sufficient time to study and prepare.
 It is not recommended that a student take the LSAT more than three times.
 LSAT scores are valid for five years, so it is possible to take the LSAT earlier in your undergraduate career if you do not wish to wait until your Senior year.

 ONU Law reviews and considers every aspect of an application throughout the admissions process.
 The applicant’s transcript can play a crucial role in helping the reviewer understand an applicant’s academic history.
 Ideally, ONU Law would like to see a strong GPA each semester, earned by a student taking challenging academic courses throughout their entire academic career.
 It is also positive, and extremely important that the reviewer be able to see a positive progression within the student’s undergraduate career.
 An upward trend should be evident when looking at a student’s transcript.
 It is also important that a student took challenging courses within their major up to, and including, the last semester.

 Letters of Recommendation and Transcripts must be sent directly to LSAC from the Recommenders and Registrar’s Office, respectively.
 A transcript must be submitted from any institution, graduate or undergraduate, that you may have attended.
 LSAC’s Transcript Request Form, available after a student registers with the CAS, must be used for this purpose.
 A transcript takes, on average, two weeks to be processed and most institutions charge a nominal processing fee.
 Letters of Recommendation may be submitted by mail or uploaded online.
-An applicant may select their Recommenders and assign them to the appropriate law school using their LSAC.org account.
-Once assigned, the request for the recommendation will be emailed to the recommender, and they can upload their letter to LSAC.
+An applicant may select the Recommenders and assign them to the appropriate law school using their LSAC.org account.
+Once assigned, the request for the recommendation will be emailed to the recommender, and the letter can be uploaded through LSAC.
 The applicant may also print the recommender form and give to the recommender to sign and mail in with the accompanying letter.

 The internet alone can provide hundreds of resources and suggestions on writing your personal statement.
 However, your pre-law advisor or career services office should be your first stop when looking for helpful tools and techniques for beginning your personal statement.
 It is also highly recommended that you have a professor or advisor review your personal statement for structural or grammatical errors.
-ONU Law looks for personal statements, first and foremost, without any spelling or grammatical errors.
-The personal statement serves to show the admissions committee your best writing skills, while also providing a clear picture of why you want to attend law school and what makes you a qualified and diverse candidate.
+First and foremost, the personal statement shows the admissions committee your best writing skills, while also providing a clear picture of why you want to attend law school and what makes you a qualified and diverse candidate.
 Students often share personal anecdotes that describe a particular experience that led to their interest in law.
+ONU Law looks for personal statements without any spelling or grammatical errors.
 The Office of Law Admissions at ONU reviews hundreds of personal statements each year, so it is important to create a piece of writing that is unique, while also clarifying your interest in studying the law.

 Graduate experience is positive when the prospective law student was successful in studying at the graduate level in an area that was of sincere interest to them.
 ONU Law is not required to report the graduate GPA, therefore graduate school experience is one of the many soft factors considered when reviewing an application in its entirety.